Getting started

 Athlete

-As an athlete, your SHOT Clubhouse experience lives in the PERFORM tab.
-Everything tied to your development — your evaluations, your history, and your team events — is there.
+As an athlete, your SHOT Clubhouse experience lives in the Perform tab.
+Everything tied to your development — evaluations, history, and team events — is there.

 A